-This year we had another very successful event, Lots of large fish caught on flies and released, resulting in Big Smiles on the faces of these ambitious anglers.
-Owls, Yellow Warblers, northern Harriers and Red Wing Black birds, were just a few of the bird sightings, and a fun and educational tour of the Fish Hatchery by the IDFG crew.
+This year we had another very successful event fishing with YMCA students.
+There were lots of large fish caught on flies and released, resulting in big smiles on the faces of these ambitious anglers.
+Owls, yellow warblers, Northern harriers and red winged black birds, were just a few of the bird sightings the accompanied a fun and educational tour of the fish hatchery by the IDFG crew.

 Higher Ground Youth 2014

-This was our final youth education / fishing outing for the year, this program is always a success, A thrill for these youngsters to be able to catch and release Rainbow Trout , see Birds and play some games that help the learn about the environment and go through a tour of the Trout hatchery.
-Come out and volunteer to take some kids fishng.
-Always a lot of fun for both the kids and the volunteers.
-Contact Bob Knoebel, Chairman, Youth Education, 720-0005
+This was our final youth education / fishing outing for the year.
+It was a thrill for these youngsters to be able to catch and release Rainbow Trout, see birds and play some games that helped them learn about the environment and go through a tour of the trout hatchery.
+Come out and volunteer to take some kids fishing.
+It is always a lot of fun for both the kids and the volunteers.
+Contact Bob Knoebel, Chairman, Youth Education, 720-0005 to volunteer.